 This eye-catching stadium will impress football fans with its elegant looks and flawless pitch.
 Supporters will also find plenty to do before and after matches around Al Wakrah, whether it's taking a stroll along the waterfront, buying unique local wares at the souq or discovering the area's rich history at a museum.

 A world-class stadium to benefit the community

-The local football team, Al Wakrah Sports Club, will also be looking forward to the arena's completion.
+The local football team, Al Wakrah Sports Club, have been looking forward to the arena's completion.
 After the 2022 FIFA World Cup Qatar™ it will become the club's home, with a reduced capacity of 20,000 guaranteeing an electric atmosphere for their Qatar Stars League matches.
 The other 20,000 seats will be donated to football development projects overseas, once again demonstrating Al Wakrah's innovative nature and ability to connect with far-off lands.

 News module begins here.
 This text only shows in edit mode.